|

 the government.
 While it does

-loan programs available that will allow a downpayment as low as 5%, and
+are loan programs available that will allow a downpayment as low as

 that 28% of the borrower’s gross monthly income (before taxes are taken